BrainStormYourWayIn/sierra/README.md

         d.css(background_color='rgb(211, 111, 121)')          # Adding CSS to the div

-        with section('anotherClass', "id='some_id'"):         # Creating section within the div within 'newTag' with bullets(ul=True, points=['pt1', 'pt2']):
+        with section('anotherClass', "id='some_id'"):         # Creating section within the div within 'newTag' with startTable() as st:
-                pass
+                st.getTable(/path/to/file.csv, attr="id='table_id'")     # Displaying a table from a CSV and giving it an id

+                with cTags('#table_id') as t:          # Adding CSS from the table id t.css(font_family="Arial, Helvetica, sans-serif", border="1px solid #d1d5e8", padding='8px', width='20%')

-            p('This is a paragrah within a section, which is within a div tag and comes afer the ul')
+            p('This is a paragrah within a section, which is within a div tag and comes afer the table')

     with image(src='sierra.jpg'):
         i.show()                        # Displaying an image